massenz/go-statemachine/README.md

 ## Prerequisites

-This project comes with a (reluctant) `Makefile` so running `make build` will compile the Protobuf, build and test the Go code, and then build an executable binary in the `bin/` folder.

 Before building/running the server, you will need to install `protoc`, the `protoc-gen-go` plugin and `ginkgo`; please follow the instructions below before attempting to running any of the `make` commands.

 **Ginkgo testing framework**<br/>